-Actions are all the things an Icinga Web 2 user can do, like changing a certain configuration, changing permissions or sending a command to the Icinga instance through the Icinga command pipe.
+Actions are all the things an Icinga Web 2 user can do, like changing a certain configuration, changing permissions or sending a command to an Icinga 2 instance.
 All actions must be be allowed explicitly using permissions.

 A permission is a simple list of identifiers of actions a user is allowed to do.
 Permissions are described in greater detail in the section Permissions.

 There are all kinds of different objects in Icinga Web 2: Hosts, Services, Notifications, Downtimes and Events.